rockdaboot/wget2/docs/wget2_manual.md

 * -d, --debug

-  Turn on debug output, meaning various information important to the developers of Wget if it does not work properly.
-Your system administrator may have chosen to compile Wget without debug support, in which case -d will not work.
-Please note that compiling with debug support is always safe, Wget compiled with the debug support will not print any debug info unless requested with -d.
+  Turn on debug output, meaning various information important to the developers of Wget2 if it does not work properly.
+Your system administrator may have chosen to compile Wget2 without debug support, in which case -d will not work.
+Please note that compiling with debug support is always safe, Wget2 compiled with the debug support will not print any debug info unless requested with -d.

 * -q, --quiet

-  Turn off Wget's output.
+  Turn off Wget2's output.

 * -v, --verbose